-You will need to provide all names in full including middle names, not just initials, as this information will be used in your Will.
+You will need to provide all names in full, including middle names, not just initials, as this information will be used in your Will.
+You should also provide the relationship and address of anyone who will be included in your Will.

-Country of domicile
+Country of Domicile

 'Domicile' means the country you treat as your permanent home, even though you may spend extended periods of time in another country or jurisdiction.
-If your domicile is not England or Wales, you can continue to make a Will but it will cover your UK assets only.
-You should also make a Will in the country of your domicile, only for your assets there to avoid the potential risk that it revokes this Will.
-You may be subject to any laws of succession of that country or jurisdiction.
-If you do own property in a foreign country we will advise you to seek legal advice in the relevant country.
+If your domicile is not Scotland, you can continue to make a Will here but it will cover your UK assets only.
+If you own property or have assets in a foreign country we will advise you to seek legal advice in the relevant country.

-Marriage and Civil Partnerships
+Marriage and Civil Partnership